DarkFlippers/unleashed-firmware/ReadMe.md

 Welcome to Flipper Zero's Custom Firmware repo!
 Our goal is to make any features possible in this device without any limitations!

-Please help us realize emulation for all dynamic (rolling codes) protocols and brute-force app!
+Please help us implement emulation for all dynamic (rolling codes) protocols and brute-force app!
 <br>
 <br>